paulmasson/mathcell/README.md

 ### Implementation ###

-See the [documentation](https://paulmasson.github.io/mathcell/) for details
+See the [documentation](https://paulmasson.github.io/mathcell/docs/) for details.